-EIFF salaries are compliant with the National Living Wage for all staff.
+Salaries are compliant with the National Living Wage rate for all EIFF staff.
 There are no overtime payments.

 Internships are mentored, learning opportunities, providing valuable work experience within a specific team at the Festival.
-Interns are paid a National Living Wage.
+Interns are paid at the National Living Wage rate for 25+.
 Normally lasting up to 3 months and allowing for flexible working, they are designed to provide a clear understanding of a team’s contribution to the festival, and an engaging and valuable learning experience.
 Within the context of an agreed learning plan, EIFF also aims to ensure individuals gain an understanding of the wider planning and organisation that goes into delivering a major international festival and the role that other teams play.

 Applicants do not need to have prior experience for the roles, however applicants must be 18 years old and over.
 Successful candidates will be looking for opportunities to develop new skills and gain experience with a view to pursuing a relevant career.